dominique-mueller/angular-package-builder/README.md

 }
 ```

-> The following options cannot be changed: `flatModuleId`, `flatModuleOutFile` and `skipTemplateCodegen`.
+> The following options cannot be changed:<br>
+> `flatModuleId`, `flatModuleOutFile` and `skipTemplateCodegen`

 <br>

 ### Dependencies

 By default, the **Angular Package Builder** will identify your libraries' dependencies automatically.
-If, for some reason, a dependency is missing or you want to overwrite a dependency definition, you can declare them in the form of `package -> global constant`.
+If, for some reason, a dependency is
+missing or you want to overwrite a dependency definition, you can declare them in the form of `package -> global constant`.
 For instance:

 ``` json
 {